LabGuy94/groupbot/README.md

  I recommend https://hostsapling.net .
 Im in no way sponsored by them but their rates are so good for the service they provide.
 For just 50 cents a month you can host your bot 24/7.
 Once your in your pannel for host sapling just use an ftp client to upload your files and hit START!

 ## Conclusion ##
- If you have errors you can join my discord server found https://discord.gg/eWDuynAFzW and just ask in general your question.
+ If you have errors you can join my discord server found https://discord.gg/eWDuynAFzW and just ask in general your question and we can hopefully fix it!